 Fund financial statements are one of the components of the basic financial statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 Fund financial statements provide more detailed information about the School's financial activities, focusing on its most significant funds rather than fund types.
-This is in contrast to the entity-wide perspective contained in the government-wide statements.
+This is in contrast to the entity-wide perspective contained in the government-wide financial statements.

-Governmental Funds.
-Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
+Governmental Funds: Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, the governmental funds utilize a spendable financial resources measurement focus rather than the economic resources measurement focus found in the government-wide financial statements.
-The financial resources measurement focus allows the governmental fund statements to provide information on near-term inflows and outflows of spendable resources as well as balances of spendable resources available at the end of the fiscal year.
+The financial resources measurement focus allows the governmental fund financial statements to provide information on near-term inflows and outflows of spendable resources as well as balances of spendable resources available at the end of the fiscal year.

-The governmental fund statements provide a detailed short-term view that may be used to evaluate the School's near-term financing requirements.
+The governmental fund financial statements provide a detailed short-term view that may be used to evaluate the School's near-term financing requirements.
 This short-term view is useful when compared to the long-term view presented as governmental activities in the government-wide financial statements.
 To facilitate this comparison, both the governmental funds balance sheet and the governmental funds statement of revenues, expenditures, and changes in fund balances provide a reconciliation of governmental fund to governmental activities.

 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates one fund; a General Fund.
-For reporting purposes, the General Fund is considered a major fund.
+The School operates two funds, a General Fund to account for its general operations and internal account activities and a Special Revenue Fund to account for Federal grant programs.
+For reporting purposes the General Fund is the only major fund of the School.